 Delta Flight Museum – Hartsfield-Jackson International Airport

 Discover Atlanta-based airline Delta's history from a small crop-dusting operation to the country’s second-largest airline.
 Hangar 1, dedicated to the propeller age, displays five aircraft including the only remaining Delta passenger Douglas DC-3 from 1941.
-A second hangar focuses on the history of jet travel with the employee-purchased Boeing 767 "The Spirit of Delta" and other memorabilia.
+A second hangar focuses on the history of jet travel with the Boeing 767 "The Spirit of Delta" and other memorabilia.
 Delta Flight Museum's highlight is The 747 Experience, where you can sit in the cockpit, relax in first class, walk on the wing, and see the exposed ductwork of the first Boeing 747-400 built.
-For an additional fee, you can try out the Boeing 737 flight simulator.
-Masks required.

 Fernbank – North Druid Hills

-Not only exhibiting paintings and photography, this Atlanta museum also showcases sculptures and decorative arts.
-As you explore the High Museum of Art's three architecturally aesthetic buildings, your kids will be amazed standing next to modern art the size of a gallery wall or the bright vivid colors in the folk-art area.
+Not only exhibiting paintings and photography, this Atlanta museum showcases sculptures and decorative arts.
 The Greene Family Learning Gallery allows kids under 8 years old to create and experience art through fun, hands-on activities.
-The High offers free admission the second Sunday of the month, but online tickets go quickly.
+The High offers free admission the second Sunday of the month, as well as Toddler Thursdays and the monthly Family Art Escapes program.

-Museums near Atlanta include the important National Center for Civil and Human Rights.
+Atlanta museums for families include the important National Center for Civil and Human Rights.

-TWhile not for little ones, older children and adults will gain an understanding of the civil rights movement by participating in a lunchroom counter sit-in and listening to stories from the Freedom Riders at the National Center for Civil and Human Rights.
+Children and adults can gain an understanding of the civil rights movement by participating in a lunchroom counter sit-in and listening to stories from the Freedom Riders at the National Center for Civil and Human Rights.
 The second half of the museum focuses on global rights issues and highlights modern heroes who stood up for change.
-Before you visit, download the field guides tailored to upper elementary, middle school, and high school students.
-Be prepared for deep discussion afterward.
+Download the field guides tailored to upper elementary, middle school, and high school students.
+This museum touches on some heavy topics, so be thoughtful when bringing younger kids.

 Glimpse what passenger train travel was like when you climb aboard a Pullman sleeper and walk through a dining car complete with a kitchen.
 View the collection of locomotives, cabooses, and baggage cars on exhibit, as well as The Superb, used by President Warren Harding.
 Kids will love taking the short train ride included in the price of admission.

-Kids love trains, like those at Southern Museum of Locomotive History.
+Kids love trains, like those at the Southern Museum of Locomotive History.

-While also a train museum, this Smithsonian Museum affiliate focuses on the Civil War era.
+This Smithsonian Museum affiliate focuses on trains of the Civil War era.
 See “The General” locomotive which was overtaken by Union spies during the Civil War.
 The museum offers a film about the raid, but you may want to watch Disney’s “The Great Locomotive Chase” as a family beforehand.
-Learn the importance of railroads during the war and see the reproduction assembly line of Glover Machine Works, a company that produced steam locomotives in the early 1900s.
+Learn the importance of railroads during the war and see the reproduction assembly line of Glover Machine Works.

 Tellus Science Museum shows Atlanta kids how transportation really works.
 Photo by the author

 Also an affiliate of the Smithsonian Museum, Tellus allows kids to perform science experiments, visit the 40-foot skeleton of a T-Rex, mine gems, and dig fossils in this 120,000 square foot space.
 After gazing at the vast collection of precious stones and minerals, stop by the Millar Science in Motion Gallery, featuring the history of transportation.
-Your family will enjoy seeing old cars, a Bell-47 Helicopter, and a replica of Apollo I. On select days, you can tour the 800 square-foot Solar House.
 For an additional fee, catch a show at the planetarium.

 Unless noted, photos by Bill Leffler.